TrueFit/CashRegister/README.md

 For the batch cash register, there are two test files sitting in the /test directory if you want to use them.
 Or upload your own.

 The "meat" of the app is in /src/js/utilities/register.js and all the functions in there have tests.

+The UI is laid out with Bootstrap and is fully responsive.

 Assumptions
 -----------